Baksho Rahashya (novel): Adaptations

 Bakso Rahashya was adapted into a radio play starring Soumitra Chatterjee as Feluda and broadcast on Indian radio while Ray was still alive, with his supervision and with background music of his composition.
-Later the play was released in cassettes by HMV.
+Later the play was released in cassettes by His Master's Voice.

-In 1996 on the 30th anniversary of first Feluda's appearance, Sandip Ray (Satyajit's son) have made a telefilm of the same name with a new set of actors where Sabyasachi Chakrabarty played Feluda's role.
-It became a huge success and later the DVD was released by RE Video and a remastered version was released by Big Music.
+In 1996 on the 30th anniversary of Feluda's first appearance, Sandip Ray (Satyajit's son) has made a telefilm of the same name with a new set of actors where Sabyasachi Chakrabarty played Feluda's role.

+Sunday Suspense, a YouTube based podcast channel created by 98.3 Mirchi made a podcast based on Baksho Rahasya starring Sabyasachi Chakraborty as Feluda, Somak Ghosh as Topesh and Jagannath Basu as Lalmohan Ganguly.
+Other roles were played by RJ Deep, RJ Richard and RJ Agni.